ender-null/polaris.py/README.md

 Please read the [Wiki](https://github.com/luksireiku/polaris.py/wiki) to get some help installing and setting it up.
 You can contact me at [@endernull](http://telegram.me/endernull)

-**Polaris** (including all plugins and documentation) is free software; you are free to redistribute it and/or modify it under the terms of the [GNU Affero General Public License, version 3](LICENSE).
+**Polaris.py** (including all plugins and documentation) is free software; you are free to redistribute it and/or modify it under the terms of the [GNU Affero General Public License, version 3](LICENSE).

 **THIS PROGRAM IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND**